 It’s a muggy Friday morning, and there’s a damp, listless feeling to the summer heat.
 Inside Dimes, however, is a bustle of movement and chatter.
 Elsesser is easy to spot, perched atop a stool at the bar in a vinyl trench coat—a cool-kid fashion call if there ever was one.
 She’s makeup-free—her caramel skin is objectively perfect—and her long, jet-black hair is tucked into a low bun.
 We make our way over to our booth where I let her do most of the ordering, as this is clearly not her first time here, taking her suggestion to get the breakfast sandwich (I add bacon to mine; Elsesser is a vegetarian).
 We decide to split the matcha pancakes between the two of us because it’s Friday, and you should always get the pancakes.
 Elsesser jokes around with our waiter, whom she knows by name, and there’s an ease she exudes that only happens when you’re somewhere that feels like home—but perhaps it’s not limited to the confines of the restaurant.
 “I grew up in L.A., but I grew up in New York,” she tells me, taking a sip of her juice.
 “I became a person.
 I figured out my own pace, what I like to do, and how I like to do it here in the city.
 I fell, I picked myself back up—and I did a lot of that on my own.
 New York is now my home.”

 Elsesser may not be a household name just yet, but after only four years modeling, she’s already worked with some of the biggest names in fashion and beauty.
 Her “big break” came in via legendary makeup artist Pat McGrath, who handpicked her to serve as muse for her first-ever namesake product, Gold 001.
-Since then, Elsesser has collaborated with Nike, appeared in the pages of Teen Vogue and Vogue, and most recently, fronted the millennial-favorite beauty brand Glossier’s newest Body Hero ad campaign, a giant billboard of which is currently on display on Spring Street.
+Since then, Elsesser has collaborated with Nike, appeared in the pages of Teen Vogue and Vogue, and most recently, fronted the millennial-favorite beauty brand Glossier’s Body Hero ad campaign.
 As she’s a mixed-ethnicity model, these achievements feel even more important; by working in the industry, she is inherently fighting against a long-held belief that the term model should apply to someone thin, tall, and usually white.
 But being outside of the norm is something Elsesser has experienced her whole life, which is perhaps why she seems to navigate her role with such ease.

 “I grew up going to affluent, predominantly white private schools in L.A.
 I don’t come from a lot of money, and I’m obviously not white, and I’m not thin,” she laughs.
 With an African-American mother and a Chilean-Swiss father, she stood out from the rest of her peers, which she calls both a struggle and a learning experience.
 She describes going to Gap Kids at age 11 or 12 and trying to find a pair of jeans with embroidered patchwork, the coolest fashion item at the time, and sobbing in the dressing room because there was nothing in the entire store that fit her.
 “It was horrible,” she says.
 “I still remember so clearly what that felt like.”
 In another instance, she recalls a classmate calling her a “fat failure.”